-- 6. As noted in previous follow-up reports, the enactment of various pieces of legislation in particular the Money Laundering and Financing of Terrorism (Prevention and Control) Act (MLFTA 2011) resulted in substantial improvement in the level of compliance with the examiners' recommendations i.e. Recs.
+- 5. As noted in previous follow-up reports, the enactment of various pieces of legislation in particular the Money Laundering and Financing of Terrorism (Prevention and Control) Act (MLFTA 2011) resulted in substantial improvement in the level of compliance with the examiners' recommendations i.e. Recs.
 3, 4, 5, 10, 12, 14, 15, 16, 23, 33, 36, 38, SR I, SR V which includes eight (8) key and core Recommendations.
 Additional measures improved the level of compliance of Recs.6, 8, 9, 11, 21, 22 and 40.
-Some of the measures included the establishment of the Financial Services Commission (FSC) which issued the Anti-Money Laundering/Combating Terrorist Financing Guidelines in October 2012.
-In the last report of May 2013, as a result of minimal improvement in the level of compliance of outstanding Recommendations, Barbados was placed in the first stage of enhanced follow-up. - 7.
-Since the previous follow-up report the authorities have instituted the following: - Cabinet approved the establishment of the civil forfeiture regime and the drafting of the relevant legislation is to begin shortly. - Amendments to the FSC AML/CFT Guidelines have been prepared in relation to tipping off, non-application of reduced customer due diligence (CDD) where there is a suspicion of ML/TF, and to include revisions issued by the Central Bank of Barbados (CBB) in its AML/CFT Guidelines. - CBB revised its AML/CFT Guidelines to reflect FATF Recommendation 12 and FATF Guidance Notes on politically exposed persons, to include additional provisions for introduced business, the appointment of compliance officers at management level, and observance of public statements issued by FATF and CFATF - The Financial Crimes Unit of the Royal Barbados Police Force recruited a policeman who is also an attorney-at-law to assist with financial crime investigations
+Some of the measures included the establishment of the Financial Services Commission (FSC) which issued the Anti-Money Laundering/Combating Terrorist Financing (AML/CFT) Guidelines in October 2012.
+In the report of May 2013, as a result of minimal improvement in the level of compliance of outstanding Recommendations, Barbados was placed in the first stage of enhanced follow-up. - 6.
+In the last follow-up report it was noted that Barbados fully complies with five Key and Core Recommendations (Recs.
+3, 4, 10, 40 and SR. IV), and there were ten (10) Key and Core Recommendations (Recs.
+1, 5, 13, 23, 26, 35, 36, SR. I, SR. III, and SR. V) which still have outstanding recommended actions.
+The authorities advised that the drafting of legislation for the establishment of a civil forfeiture regime was to begin shortly, the Central Bank of Barbados (CBB) had revised its AML/CFT Guidelines and that amendments to the FSC AML/CFT Guidelines had been prepared.
+Additionally, revisions to the Companies Act (CA) and the Societies with Restricted Liabilities Act (SRLA) were drafted and the draft International Corporate and Trust Service Providers Regulations (ICTSPR) were revised.
+Since the last follow-up report, the FSC AML/CFT Guidelines were finalized and gazetted in January 2014 thus making them enforceable.